clpbc/BR-Gen/README.md

 # Zooming In on Fakes: A Novel Dataset for Localized AI-Generated Image Detection with Forgery Amplification Approach

+The Broader Region Generated (BR-Gen) dataset was proposed in the [ArXiv preprint]() paper "Zooming In on Fakes: A Novel Dataset for Localized AI-Generated Image Detection with Forgery Amplification Approach".

 ## Dataset(BR-Gen)

 This dataset contains150k localized generated images, forged by traditional inpainting methods (MAT, LaMa) and text-guided inpainting methods (SDXL, BrushNet, PowerPaint).
 We provided the Region Masks and Localized Generated Images.